AsenSirakov/Data-Science-Projects/Deepfake-Detection/README.md

 ```bash
 jupyter notebook Ai_vs_real_images_classification.ipynb
 ```
-### **3. Download the test_data from the Google drive and the convnext model if you don't want to train it yourself**
+### **3. Download the original test_data from the Google drive and the convnext model if you don't want to train it yourself**
 - Open the google drive via the link and donwload the data and the model.
+[Project data and model](https://drive.google.com/drive/folders/1YgW9GoGYvqR1Uexz53lEmYPNNzXpw_4c?usp=sharing)

 ### **4. Execute the Notebook**
 - Run all cells sequentially.